solidi/hl-mods/workspace/redist/readme.txt

 - Modern weapon viewmodel improvements
     - Weapon retracts when up against a wall
 - Movement
-    - Added "sv_jumpheight" to adjust amount of player's jump height
+    - Added "sv_jumpheight" to adjust the amount of the player's jump height
 - Powerup Runes
-    - Amount of runes spawned now related to amount of connected players
+    - Amount of runes spawned now related to the number of connected players
 - Hud
     - Include glass HUD effect to death notice and weapon identification
-    - "cl_flashonpickup" flashes HUD on picking up weapon or item
+    - "cl_flashonpickup" flashes HUD on picking up a weapon or item
 - Menu
     - Updated corner logo
     - Improved background and loading menu with new snowflake menu
 - Server
     - Added "mp_icesprites 1" to switch between select ice and real environment sprites
-    - Added announcement those that join the server
+    - Added announcement to those that join the server
     - Added "mp_randomweapon 0" to give a random weapon at spawn
-    - Added "mp_interactiveitems", a semicolon separated list of items that are "interactive" (kickable, pickupable)
+    - Added "mp_interactiveitems", a semicolon-separated list of items that are "interactive" (kickable, pickupable)
     - Added "mp_snowballfight", to play with one-shot kill snowballs only!
 - Fixes
     - Skinned the hev to blue